Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Quantum states and operators

 \section{Quantum states and operators}

-Quantum states of the present model are one-dimensional spin network functions on a sequence of edges and vertices along the $z$ axis, made from point holonomies at vertices (labeled by $i$ along the $z$-axis) and the usual path holonomies along edges.
-The former ones are
+Quantum states of the present model are one-dimensional spin network (SNW) functions on a sequence of edges and vertices along the $z$ axis, made from point holonomies at vertices and the usual path holonomies along edges.
+At a vertex $v$ the former ones are